Copyright © 2017 California Project LEAN. All rights reserved.

-The California Department of Public Health (CDPH)’s Communities Putting Prevention to Work (CPPW) initiative is addressing obesity prevention efforts, including reducing consumption of sugar-sweetened beverages (SSBs) and increasing access to joint use of school facilities.
+The California Department of Public Health (CDPH)’s Communities Putting Prevention to Work (CPPW) initiative addressed obesity prevention efforts, including reducing consumption of sugar-sweetened beverages (SSBs) and increasing access to joint use of school facilities.

-As CDPH’s SSB lead, California Project LEAN (CPL) will focus on increasing access to healthy beverages and limiting access to SSBs through policy initiatives.
-CPL will be working with local partners to enhance and expand the work of the Soda Free Summer campaigns and move more Californians to "Rethink their Drinks."
-A minimum of three California communities, soon to be announced, will receive $25,000 grants to adopt local policies that support these efforts and to educate key stakeholders on the issues.
+California Project LEAN (CPL), as a project of the Public Health Institute, previously served as CDPH's lead on increasing access to healthy beverages and limiting access to SSBs through policy initiatives.
+CPL worked with local partners to enhance and expand the work of the Soda Free Summer campaign and move more Californians to "Rethink their Drinks."
 Click here to learn more about CPL’s SSB work and resources.

-CPL, in partnership with CDPH’s Safe and Active Communities Branch, is collaborating with state joint use leaders to develop tools and sample policies, and provide training and technical assistance that supports joint use policy.
-To help aid in the joint use effort, five $20,000 community grants will soon be announced.
-This initiative will help lay the ground work to advance state and local policies that increase equitable access to safe and attractive school facilities outside of the school day for physical activity and recreation.
+CPL, in partnership with CDPH’s Safe and Active Communities Branch, collaborated with state joint use leaders to develop tools and sample policies, and provide training and technical assistance that supported joint use policy.
+To help aid in the joint use effort, five $20,000 community grants were issued.
+The initiative helped lay the ground work to advance state and local policies that increased equitable access to safe and attractive school facilities outside of the school day for physical activity and recreation.
 Read our new Frequently Asked Quesions fact sheet for quick facts on joint use.

 Los Angeles County (LAC) is the most populous local public health jurisdiction in the nation (10.4 million residents), spans more than 4,000 square miles, and includes 88 cities, a large unincorporated area, and 81 school districts.
 Obesity rates are rising in the county among adults (from 14.3% in 1997 to 22.2% in 2007), school-aged children (from 18.9% in 1999 to 23.1% in 2008 among 5th, 7th, and 9th grade public school students), and younger children (from 16.7% in 2003 to 21.8 in 2008 among children 3-4 years of age receiving WIC services).
 In addition, marked disparities in obesity rates are seen across the county.
 For example, the obesity rate among school-aged children in 2007 ranged from a low of 4% in the affluent City of Manhattan Beach to a high of 34% in the predominantly low-income City of Bell Gardens located less than 20 miles away.